Walking is for the old generation. Gen X is too cool to walk and that is why the market for Hoverboards is doing a roaring trade.

 First off, you have to be careful when charging the battery so that you don’t overcharge it.
 You can only leave the battery plugged in for a few hours.
 Otherwise, you stand to damage the battery permanently.
 That could lead to a permanent issue with the battery wherein it won’t be able to hold the charge properly.

-Plus, you should take a note of the construction too.
-The outer shell, for instance, may be durable but the inner side can get scratched very easily.
+Plus, you should take note of the construction too.
+The outer shell, for instance, maybe durable but the inner side can get scratched very easily.
 And we all know how ugly scratches look and how they mar our otherwise fair ride.

 In case you don’t have a manual, don’t worry- we are going to cover everything!